XinyueMa-neuro/ElecFeX/Installation/readme.md

 - In the Toolbar, go to “Home” panel and select “Add-ons”-“Manage Add-Ons” and it will display all the packages you have installed.

-:grey_question:*If the required toolboxes are not installed.*
+:grey_question:*If the required toolboxes are not installed...*

 Go to “Home” panel and select “Add-ons”-“Get Add-ons” where you can search and install them.